 Lastly, digital labor law postings won’t be sufficient if workers cannot easily identify which postings apply to them and their place of employment, according to the bulletin.

 Check out the full text of the bulletin for specifics regarding postings of the FLSA, FMLA, FLSA and EPPA.

-The COVID-19 pandemic has created a host of new challenges for employers, including how to maintain compliance with labor law postings.
+A new hybrid and remote work situation has created many issues for large employers, including how to maintain compliance with labor law posters.

 While the field assistance bulletin from the DOL provides some guidance for federal postings, there are scores of smaller jurisdictions that issue labor law postings, as well.
 Employers may want to review their policies and procedures to ensure employees have access to the required postings in specific locations.